phetsims/natural-selection/doc/model.md

 ## Reproduction

 In reality, environmental factors may affect reproduction.
-That is not the case in this simulation - reproduction is not affected by environmental factors, and bunnies reproduce using the following model:
+That is not the case in this simulation.
+Reproduction is not affected by environmental factors, and bunnies reproduce using the following model:

 * Bunnies reproduce at 12:00.